Grade Level: 5 (4-6)

 What Are Air Pollutant Solutions?

 How do we get people to keep the air clean?
 The government passes strict legislation to control the amount of by-products released by industrial companies and modes of transportation.
 These air quality standards are designed to protect the health and welfare of people, plants and animals, and protect structures, monuments, water resources, etc. The U.S. Environmental Protection Agency (EPA) set national standards for six specific air pollutants that tend to reach unsafe levels.
 These six pollutants are: carbon monoxide (from vehicles), nitrogen oxides (from power plants), lead (from metal refineries), sulfur dioxide (from coal-burning power plants), particulate matter and tropospheric (low-level) ozone (not to be confused with upper-level ozone — also called stratospheric ozone — which helps filter out harmful rays from the sun).
+Students can learn more about their local air qualities with the associated activity What Color is Your Air Today?

 On a more personal level, adjustments can be made to help improve the air.
 For example, one can reduce fuel use by joining a car pool, taking the bus/train, riding a bike or walking.
 In general, reducing energy use (especially in our homes) can be an important contribution to improving air quality.
 Also, some people choose to buy and use more environmentally-friendly products such as non-aerosol hair spray and non-toxic cleansers.